-This book explores the powerful continuing influence of Spinoza's metaphysical thinking in late eighteenth- and early nineteenth-century German philosophy.
+Hegel and the Challenge of Spinoza explores the powerful continuing influence of Spinoza's metaphysical thinking in late eighteenth- and early nineteenth-century German philosophy.
 George di Giovanni examines the ways in which Hegel's own metaphysics sought to meet the challenges posed by Spinoza's monism not by disproving monism but by rendering it moot.
+In this di Giovanni argues Hegel was much closer in spirit to Kant and Fichte than to Schelling.
+This book will be of interest to students and researchers interested in post-Kantian Idealism Romanticism and metaphysics.

 Piracy-free